Welcome to ESSE!

 More than fashion history, ESSE’s permanent exhibit honors and celebrates the progression of the 20th-century American woman – decade by decade – through the lens of her handbag and the contents within.
 Through the collection and artful display of this material culture, as well as with the help of photography and ephemera, ESSE provides a contemplative portrayal of the woman’s struggles, accomplishments, and more sweepingly, the times in which she lived.

 The museum’s permanent exhibit, “What’s Inside: A Century of Women and Handbags 1900-1999,” grew out of a traveling exhibit selected from Davis’ extensive collection.
 Curated by Curatrix Group and managed by Smith Kramer Fine Arts Services, “The Purse and the Person: A Century of Women’s Purses” traveled the country from 2006 to 2011.
 In 2013, this exhibit and greater collection found a permanent home in Little Rock.

 ESSE also features temporary exhibits, typically on a quarterly basis.
 These exhibits focus on a range of experiences and expressions that touch on the museum’s core mission of empowering and honoring all women.
 The museum is fast becoming a cultural hub for female heritage and storytelling in Central Arkansas.

-ESSE’s delightful museum store offers high-quality and highly unusual handbags, as well as quirky, eye-catching jewelry; scarves; books; fashion paper dolls; and other items — many handcrafted by local, national and international artisans.
+ESSE’s delightful museum store offers high-quality and highly unusual handbags, as well as quirky, eclectic jewelry; scarves; books; and other items — many handcrafted by local, national and international artisans.
 Purses range from leather, wood, felt and other fabrics to rubber and recycled materials.
 With price points all along the spectrum, the store offers something for everyone — including distinctive ESSE logo T-shirts, mugs and postcards.